minimalefforttech/diagram_generator/docs/architecture-decision-records/004-ui-improvements.md

    - Navigation control usage
    - History selection usage
    - Diagram type selection patterns
+   - Sidebar usage frequency and duration

 3. System Performance
    - Time to load and render diagrams
    - Responsiveness during interactions
    - Memory usage with complex diagrams
    - Backend log storage efficiency

+## Implementation Status

+The following components have been successfully implemented:

+1. Multi-screen workflow with configuration and workspace screens
+2. Light/dark mode toggle with localStorage persistence
+3. Agent iteration counter in the workspace header
+4. Code editor toggle functionality
+5. Log clearing functionality (frontend and backend)
+6. New Diagram button with proper navigation
+7. Persistent sidebar for logs and history accessible from all screens
+8. Click-to-expand sidebar with proper animations and responsiveness
+9. UI preferences storage for remembering user customizations

 ## References